glotzerlab/rowan/README.md

 pip install coverage
 ```

-and then run the packaged unit tests:
+and then run the packaged unit tests with the coverage module:

 ```bash
 coverage run -m unittest discover tests